5 ideas for a Lebanon date night

 Without further ado, here is a list of great dates in Lebanon:

 1. Visit the Capitol Theatre.
 From live music to a screening of a wide variety of films, this is a great local place with a rich Lebanon history.
 The Capital Theatre is located on the Lebanon Square at 110 West Main Street.
-Check capitoltheatre.com or call 615-784-4014 for upcoming show times.
+Check capitoltheatretn.com or call 615-784-4014 for upcoming show times.

 2. Eat at Sammy B’s.
 Lebanon’s choice for fine dining is located at 705 Cadet Court in the Castle Heights complex.